... by strengths!

 How can we promote strengths in team members?
 By:

 Teamwork defined by strengths is the first stage in developing teams that perform.
-It’s also a key element in encouraging happiness in the workplace.
+It’s also a key element in encouraging well-being in the workplace.
 This begins to happen when an individual’s strengths are applied to tasks which they find both worthwhile and engaging.
 People are happier when their time is spent using their strengths productively, something we explore further in our article: what causes happiness.

 If you do have the time to read more on the idea of teamwork defined by strengths, why not go to our teamwork articles.
 A good place to start might be to remind yourself of the benefits of teamwork, or by asking: why is teamwork important?